 Johnston assumed a strong defensive position at Allatoona Pass on the railroad line.
 Once again, Sherman avoided a frontal assault, sending all three of his armies west and then south, bypassing the Confederates.
 This time, Johnston expected Sherman’s flanking maneuver and engaged the Union armies at the Battles of New Hope Church on May 25, and Pickett’s Mill on May 27.
 After suffering heavy losses with little gain, each side entrenched and began probing the other’s defenses.

 On June 3, Union cavalry secured Allatoona Pass, enabling Sherman to abandon his defensive position and move his forces eastward, back to the railroad.
 Johnston responded by moving his army south to a strong defensive position around Kennesaw Mountain.
 Confederate reinforcements and heavy rains, which hampered any further flanking movements, prevented Sherman from making much headway against the Confederates entrenched on Kennesaw Mountain.
 Hoping to force the Confederates from their position, Sherman ordered a frontal assault on June 27, which the Confederates easily repulsed, resulting in heavy Union losses.

 In early July, the heavy rains ended, enabling Sherman to resume his flanking tactics and forcing Johnston to retreat six miles further south to Marietta.
 The Federals continued to press forward, and Johnston withdrew to the north bank of the Chattahoochee River just two days later.
 Tired of Johnston’s retreating, Confederate President Jefferson Davis relieved Johnston of his command on July 17, replacing him with General John B. Hood.

 Davis chose Hood, in part, because he had proven to be an aggressive leader at the Battles of Gettysburg and Chickamauga.
 Hood did not take long in meeting Davis’s expectations, attacking the Army of the Cumberland after it crossed Peachtree Creek on July 20.
-Hood’s forces put forth a determined effort, but the Federals held their ground, forcing the Rebels to retire.
+Hood’s forces put forth a determined effort, but the Federals held their ground, forcing the Confederates to retire.

 On July 22, Hood took on the Army of the Tennessee as it pushed closer to Atlanta from the east.
 During the Battle of Atlanta, his forces inflicted heavy losses on the Federals, including the death of McPherson.
 By the end of the day, the Federals prevailed and Hood suffered 5,500 casualties.